koiralabishwas/zsh-configs/README.md

 $ git clone https://github.com/zsh-users/zsh-syntax-highlighting.git

-#copy the .zsh folder and .zshrc in home dir
+#copy the .zsh  and .zshrc in home dir

 #make the deaful shell to zsh